python/cpython/Mac/README.rst

   $ make install

 This flag can be used with a framework build of python, but also with a classic unix build.
-Universal builds were first supported with OS X 10.4 with Xcode 2.1 and the 10.4u SDK.
-Starting with Xcode 3 and OS X 10.5, more configurations are available.
+Universal builds were first supported with macOS 10.4 with Xcode 2.1 and the 10.4u SDK.
+Starting with Xcode 3 and macOS 10.5, more configurations are available.

 In general, universal builds depend on specific features provided by the Apple-supplied compilers and other build tools included in Apple's Xcode development tools.
-You should install Xcode and the command line tools component appropriate for the OS X release you are running on.
+You should install Xcode or the command line tools component appropriate for the macOS release you are running on.
 See the Python Developer's Guide (https://devguide.python.org/setup/) for more information.